FriendsOfSymfony/FOSHttpCache/doc/user-context.rst

 Context Providers
 -----------------

-Each provider is passed the [UserContext](../src/UserContext/UserContext.php) and updates that with parameters which influence the varied response.
+Each provider is passed the `UserContext <../../../src/UserContext/UserContext.php>`_ and updates that with parameters which influence the varied response.

 A provider that looks at whether the user is authenticated could look like this: